Experience-Monks/three-bmfont-text/README.md

 var loadFont = require('load-bmfont')

 loadFont('fonts/Arial.fnt', function(err, font) {
-  //create a geometry of packed bitmap glyphs,
+  // create a geometry of packed bitmap glyphs,
-  //word wrapped to 300px and right-aligned var geometry = createGeometry({
+  // word wrapped to 300px and right-aligned var geometry = createGeometry({
-    text: 'Lorem ipsum\nDolor sit amet.',
     width: 300,
     align: 'right',
     font: font
   })

+  // change text and other options as desired
+  // the options sepcified in constructor will
+  // be used as defaults
+  geometry.update('Lorem ipsum\nDolor sit amet.')

-  //the resulting layout has metrics and bounds console.log(geometry.layout.height) console.log(geometry.layout.descender)
+  // the resulting layout has metrics and bounds console.log(geometry.layout.height) console.log(geometry.layout.descender)

-  //the texture atlas containing our glyphs var texture = THREE.ImageUtils.loadTexture('fonts/Arial.png')
+  // the texture atlas containing our glyphs var texture = THREE.ImageUtils.loadTexture('fonts/Arial.png')

-  //We can use plain old bitmap materials var material = new THREE.MeshBasicMaterial({
+  // we can use a simple ThreeJS material var material = new THREE.MeshBasicMaterial({
     map: texture,
     transparent: true,
     color: 0xaaffff
   })

-  //now do something with our text mesh ! var mesh = new THREE.Mesh(geometry, material)
+  // now do something with our mesh! var mesh = new THREE.Mesh(geometry, material)
 })
 ```